State funerals in Canada: Ceremonies for monarchs

 The death of King George V was officially recognized on the day of his funeral in the UK, 28 January 1936, by a royal proclamation from Governor General the Lord Tweedsmuir, urging Canadians to attend church services and drape public buildings in black crepe.
 Between the King's death and his funeral, courthouses were closed.
 As George's successor, Edward VIII, abdicated his position as king of Canada by the end of 1936, no ceremonies marked his death in 1972.
-At the time, Edward's niece, then reigning as Queen Elizabeth II, received messages of condolence from her Governor General, Roland Michener, and Prime Minister, Pierre Trudeau, and her federal parliament passed a motion expressing sympathy.
+At the time, Queen Elizabeth II, received messages of condolence from Governor General, Roland Michener, and Prime Minister, Pierre Trudeau, and the federal parliament passed a motion expressing sympathy.
 None made mention of the Duke’s previous role as Canada's king, only his time as Prince of Wales.
-Prime Minister Louis St Laurent laid a wreath at the Centre Block, in Ottawa, on 15 February 1952, the day of the burial of Edward's younger brother and Elizabeth's father, George VI.
+Prime Minister Louis St Laurent laid a wreath at the Centre Block, in Ottawa, on 15 February 1952, the day of the burial of George VI.
 The day was an official holiday only in some provinces, while, in others, it was left to municipalities to decide how to commemorate the King.

 When Queen Elizabeth II died on 8 September 2022, after a 70 year reign as Queen of Canada, the country immediately entered a period of official mourning.
 A federal holiday was declared for the funeral, while the provinces made a variety of arrangements for holidays.

 A national commemoration ceremony for Elizabeth II took place at Christ Church Cathedral in Ottawa on 19 September, preceded by a parade of the Canadian Armed Forces and Royal Canadian Mounted Police through downtown Ottawa, as well as a 96-gun salute.
 Commemoration services took place in several provinces on the same day: in Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Prince Edward Island, and Saskatchewan.
 In Ontario, a memorial service was held in Toronto on 20 September.
 On the advice of his cabinet, the Lieutenant Governor of Quebec did not authorize any official service of remembrance.